 Any communications with individual Commissioners on contested cases before the commission may constitute a prohibited ex parte communication [Wis.
 Stat. § 227.50].
 If you wish to comment on the record on a pending matter, please do not contact individual commissioners.
 The PSC has established an official method for receiving public comments that can be accessed at the PSC Comments page on our web site.
 Only comments submitted in this manner will be officially recorded and reviewed by Commissioners before deciding pending cases.

-Chairperson Ellen Nowak
+Commissioner Ellen Nowak

-Chairperson Nowak has a law degree from Marquette University and a Bachelor of Science from the University of Wisconsin–Milwaukee.
+Ellen has a law degree from Marquette University and a Bachelor of Science from the University of Wisconsin–Milwaukee.